Douglas Silva de Andrade: Ultimate Fighting Championship

 Silva de Andrade faced Lerone Murphy on January 20, 2021 at UFC on ESPN 20.
 He lost the bout via unanimous decision.

 Silva de Andrade faced Gaetano Pirrello on October 2, 2021 at UFC Fight Night 193.
 He won the fight via knockout in round one.
 This win earned him the Performance of the Night award.

 Silva de Andrade faced Sergey Morozov on February 12, 2022 at UFC 271.
 After a dominant round one from Morozov, Silva de Andrade won the bout via second round technical submission after dropping Morozov multiple times and then choking Morozov unconscious with a rear-naked choke.
 The bout earned the Fight of the Night bonus award.

 Silva de Andrade faced Said Nurmagomedov on July 9, 2022 at UFC on ESPN 39.
 He lost the fight via unanimous decision.

 Silva de Andrade faced Cody Stamann on May 13, 2023 at UFC on ABC 4.
 He won the bout via unanimous decision.

 Silva de Andrade faced Miles Johns on June 15, 2024, at UFC on ESPN 58.
 He lost the fight by unanimous decision.

 Silva de Andrade was scheduled to face John Castañeda on March 1, 2025 at UFC Fight Night 253.
 However, despite having the bout changed to a 140 pound catchweight bout, the fight was cancelled as Silva de Andrade did not have medical clearance to compete.
-It was later revealed that Andrade was suspended as a result of testing positive for the presence of furosemide six months from the date of the test and will be eligible for competition on August 28, 2025.
+It was later revealed that Andrade was suspended as a result of testing positive for the presence of furosemide six months from the date of the test, which made him eligible for competition on August 28, 2025.

+Returning to Featherweight, Silva de Andrade faced promotional newcomer Javier Reyes on February 28, 2026 at UFC Fight Night 268.
+He lost the fight by technical knockout at the end of the first round.